Mercado Pago Review

 Through the 2010s it grew beyond the marketplace into an open payment platform.
 SMB merchants outside Mercado Libre started accepting it.
 Pix arrived in Brazil in 2020 and Mercado Pago plugged into it immediately, becoming one of the first wallets that worked as a checking-account substitute for unbanked Brazilians.
 The Brazilian Central Bank authorized them as a Payment Institution in 2019.
 Mexico, Chile, Colombia, Peru and Uruguay all came online with full payment-institution licensing.

-By 2025 the scale is hard to overstate: $277.8 billion total payment volume for the year, 78 million fintech monthly active users, $12.5 billion credit portfolio, 27 consecutive quarters of 30%+ revenue growth.
-Mercado Libre crossed $8.76 billion quarterly revenue.
+By 2025 the scale is hard to overstate: $277.8 billion total payment volume for the year, 78 million fintech monthly active users, a $12.5 billion credit portfolio, 28 consecutive quarters of 30%+ revenue growth.
+Mercado Libre crossed $8.76 billion quarterly revenue in Q4 2025.
 The 2025 PayPal World partnership opens money-transfer rails between Mercado Pago wallets and PayPal.
-April 2025 brought Brazil's ban on crypto in cross-border payments — Mercado Pago kept domestic crypto trading running.
-Late 2025 saw them issue $46.1M in additional debt, acquire Nikos DTVM for capital markets capability, and apply for a full Argentine banking license through BCRA.
+May 2025 brought a filing for a full Argentine banking license through BCRA.
+September 2025 added Mercado Pago's first acquisition in Brazil, securities distributor Nikos DTVM, for capital-markets capability.
+December 2025 closed a $750 million 2033 senior-unsecured-notes offering, the company's first debt issuance after reaching Investment Grade.
+April 2026 brought BCB Resolution 561 banning crypto and stablecoin settlement in Brazilian regulated cross-border payment rails (effective October 1, 2026); Mercado Pago kept domestic crypto trading running.
 Still part of Mercado Libre, still LATAM-only, still consumer-led.

 Review Analysis

 Three very different signals depending on the audience.
-Trustpilot consumer profile sits at 1.5/5 from about 374 reviews — wallet holders complaining about frozen accounts, KYC delays, missing refunds, payment failures.
-Mirrors Paysafe at 1.2/5 for the same structural reason: consumer fintech profiles attract complaint volume that B2B-only PSPs never see.
-Capterra runs 4.7/5 from 116 reviews — that's the B2B SMB merchant side, and they like Mercado Pago a lot.
-Themes: easy onboarding, brand trust, frictionless integration, common complaints about high commission rates and slow card payout cycles.
-Glassdoor sits at 4.1/5 from 390 employee reviews, 83% recommend, decent work-life balance and culture scores.
+The Trustpilot consumer profile sits at 1.5/5 from about 366 reviews, with wallet holders complaining about frozen accounts, KYC delays, missing refunds and payment failures.
+It mirrors Paysafe at 1.2/5 for the same structural reason: consumer fintech profiles attract complaint volume that B2B-only PSPs never see.
+Capterra runs 4.7/5 from 116 reviews, which is the B2B SMB merchant side, and they like Mercado Pago a lot.
+Themes: easy onboarding, brand trust, frictionless integration, with common complaints about high commission rates and slow card payout cycles.
+Glassdoor sits at 4.1/5 from 508 employee reviews, 83% recommend, with decent work-life balance and culture scores.
 Software Advice and GetApp echo Capterra at 4-4.5/5.

 Context for Operators

 Read these in the right context.
-The 1.5 consumer rating is about people whose Mercado Pago wallet got frozen or whose refund didn't come through — they are not operators evaluating a payment partner.
-For your purposes as an iGaming operator, those reviews mostly translate to 'expect your players to occasionally have KYC issues that delay their deposits' which is true of every regulated wallet.
-The 4.7 SMB Capterra rating is closer to what you'll experience as a merchant integrator — onboarding works, dashboard works, money lands.
-The compliance team is firm on regulated industries which can mean longer KYC reviews for your players, but the trade-off is regulators stay comfortable.
+The 1.5 consumer rating is about people whose Mercado Pago wallet got frozen or whose refund didn't come through; they are not operators evaluating a payment partner.
+For your purposes as an iGaming operator, those reviews mostly translate to 'expect your players to occasionally have KYC issues that delay their deposits,' which is true of every regulated wallet.
+The 4.7 SMB Capterra rating is closer to what you will experience as a merchant integrator: onboarding works, the dashboard works, money lands.
+The compliance team is firm on regulated industries, which can mean longer KYC reviews for your players, but the trade-off is that regulators stay comfortable.
 Compare with Paysafe (1.2 consumer) and Worldpay (1.6 consumer) and the pattern is clear: scale fintech consumer ratings are always negative because happy users don't write reviews.
 Look at the SMB and operator side for the actual signal.

 Notable Clients

 iGaming clients with public Mercado Pago acceptance: Codere (licensed in CABA by LOTBA and in Mendoza), Betsson (licensed in CABA, Buenos Aires Province and Córdoba), Bet365 Argentina (CABA and Buenos Aires Province) and PlayUZU (CABA, regulated by LOTBA).
-In Brazil the regulated betting market launched January 2025 and 78 operators currently hold full licenses across 138 brands — most accept Pix and the Pix flow runs through Mercado Pago for the share of players who hold wallets there.
+In Brazil the regulated betting market launched January 2025 and 78 operators currently hold full licenses across 138 brands, most of which accept Pix and run the Pix flow through Mercado Pago for the share of players who hold wallets there.
 Beyond gambling the client list is the broader Mercado Libre marketplace plus millions of independent SMBs across LATAM.
-No formal published iGaming client list because they don't market to gambling, but the brand shows up on a lot of deposit pages.
+There is no formal published iGaming client list because they don't market to gambling, but the brand shows up on a lot of deposit pages.

 Operational Details